steaksauce-/9DaysOfAPIs/README.md

 - I should be writing tests (possibly do 9 days of tests as a companion to this project?).
 - Don't always rely on a demo key.
 - f strings are useful, but ugly.
+- Not all JSON output is meant to be printed as plain text.